Solar photovoltaic installers held about 17,100 jobs in 2021. The largest employers of solar photovoltaic installers were as follows:

 Solar PV system manufacturers may also provide training on specific products.
 Such training usually includes a system overview and proper installation techniques for the manufacturer’s products.

-Military veterans may benefit from the Solar Ready Vets program, which is a joint effort of the U.S Departments of Defense and Energy to connect veterans with training and jobs in the solar industry.
+Military veterans may benefit from the Solar Ready Vets program, which is funded by the U.S Department of Energy and prepares veterans to connect with training and jobs in the solar industry.

 Work Experience in a Related Occupation